mcarvin8/ava-sf-devops/README.md

 #### Destructive Packages - Web Pipeline

 The destroy jobs which run on web pipelines uses the similar package list format, excluding the Package tags.
+You can use the `sf-package-list` plugin to convert an existing `package.xml` into the accepted list format.

-Provide the metadata to destroy in this format over multiple lines.
+Provide the metadata to destroy in this list format over multiple lines.
 The pipeline will convert the list format to a "destructiveChanges.xml" before deployment.

 ```
 MetadataType: Member1, Member2, Member3